pr-curtis/pr-curtis.github.io/projects/PMjobs2020.md

 <hr>
 <p></p>

 Below, all disciplines and time periods are provided with filters for school type and whether or not the institution is public or private.
-All job locations are included here, but please see the abovementioned caveats regarding the problematic nature of attempting to compare school type labels across region, as not every institution adheres to the same categorization.
+All job locations are included here, but please see the abovementioned caveats regarding the problematic nature of comparing school type labels across region, as not every institution adheres to the same categorization of R1, R2, SLAC, etc.
 <p></p>
 <p></p><center>
 <iframe src="https://public.tableau.com/views/TPMapdash4/TypePPdash?:display_count=y&publish=yes&:origin=viz_share_link&:showVizHome=no" width="100%" height="600" frameBorder="0"></iframe></center>